0xPolygonID/tutorials/mkdocs/docs/issuer/issuer-overview.md

 # Issuer Overview

-An Issuer is any subject that issues claims.
-You can think of a claim as a statement: something an Issuer says about another subject.
-For example, when a university (Issuer) says that a student (subject) has a degree, this is a claim.
+An Issuer is any subject that issues Verifiable Credentials.
+You can think of a credentials as a statement: something an Issuer says about another subject.
+For example, when a university (Issuer) says that a student (subject) has a degree, this is a credentials.

 An issuer might be: